 3-8-1856 Philadelphia, USA - 11-6-1937 Santa Barbara, USABack to Artist IndexView Artists Paintings

-He spent his summers abroad, primarily in the Dutch artists colony of Laren in North Holland and in Dordrecht in South Holland.
-Among the other artists in Dordrecht at this time was renowned painter Emma Lampert (1855–1920) from Rochester, New York.
-She and Cooper met, and were soon married, in Rochester on June 9, 1897.
+He spent his summers abroad, in the Dutch artist's colonies of Laren and in Dordrecht in Holland.
+Among the other artists in Dordrecht now was renowned painter Emma Lampert from Rochester, New York.
+She and Cooper met and were soon married, in Rochester in 1897.

 In 1898, the Coopers returned to Europe for a few years.
-During this period, as Cooper painted architectural landmarks, he developed the Impressionist style which he used for the rest of his artistic career.
+During this period, as Cooper painted architectural landmarks, he built up the Impressionist style which he used for the rest of life.

 Cooper and his wife exhibited together in several two-person shows.
-They moved in 1904 to New York City, where he would remain, other than his many travels, until 1921.
+They moved in 1904 to New York City, where he would stay until 1921.
 He said that the painting which first brought him great success was 1902's Broad Street, New York.
-In addition to New York City, his paintings often depict skyscrapers in Philadelphia and Chicago.
+Besides oil painting skyscrapers of New York City, his also did skyscrapers in Philadelphia and Chicago.

-Colin Campbell Cooper's painting Fifth Avenue, New York was purchased by the French government for the Musée du Luxembourg.
-Such an honor was quite rare for an American artist.
+Colin Campbell Cooper's work of art Fifth Avenue, New York was purchased by the French government for the Musée du Luxembourg, which was a rare achievement for an American artist.

-He and his wife were aboard the RMS Carpathia during its rescue mission for the survivors from the sunken RMS Titanic on April 15, 1912.
-Colin Campbell Cooper assisted in the effort, and during the rescue operation, he created several paintings which document the events.
+He and his wife were on board the RMS Carpathia during its rescue mission for the survivors from the sunken RMS Titanic on April 15, 1912.
+Colin Campbell Cooper assisted in the effort, and during the rescue operation, he created several paintings which document the events, such as Rescue Of The Survivors Of The Titanic By The Carpathia.
 The Coopers gave up their ship's cabin so some of the survivors would have berths to sleep in.